Best Euro Accounts in Canada and Providers Compared

 Last updated

 There aren’t as many options in Canada for EUR foreign currency accounts as you might expect.
 Most cross currency account services from banks focus on people dealing between CAD and USD, neglecting many other major currencies.
-Plus, when you can find one, euro accounts from Canadian banks tend to be cumbersome, slow, and, most of all, expensive.
-Specialist online providers like Wise can be a good alternative.

 In this article, we'll cover what you need to know about opening a euro account, including the best euro account in Canada, the costs involved, and how to open one.